A-Shamail/Workouts_App/README.md

 # LLM Workout Trainer

-A locally-runnable proof of concept that uses LangGraph + Gemini 1.5 Flash to create personalized workout plans and adapt them based on user feedback.
+A locally-runnable proof of concept that uses LangGraph + Gemini to create personalized workout plans and adapt them based on user feedback.

 ![Workout App Demo](workout.gif)